-Bloomington Man Arrested During Traffic Stop for Possessing Cocaine Worth $325,000: Police
+Glendale Police Find $325,000 Worth of Cocaine in Vehicle’s Trunk; Bloomington Man Arrested

-A 40-year-old Bloomington man was arrested on suspicion of possessing 13 kilograms of cocaine worth a street value of $325,000 on Sunday after he consented to a search of his vehicle, authorities said.
+A 40-year-old Bloomington man was arrested on suspicion of possessing 13 kilograms of cocaine with a street value of $325,000 after he consented to a search of his vehicle, Glendale police said Wednesday.

-Nelson Rodriguez was arrested after Glendale police officers administered an investigative stop around 3:30 p.m. on York Boulevard in Eagle Rock, said Tahnee Lightfoot, a Glendale police spokeswoman.
+Nelson Rodriguez was arrested after Glendale police officers conducted an investigative stop around 3:30 p.m.
+Sunday on York Boulevard in Eagle Rock, said Tahnee Lightfoot, a Glendale police spokeswoman.

 Rodriguez did not have a driver’s license and claimed he had lost it, according to the Glendale Police Department.

-He consented to a vehicle search and authorities found a black duffel bag in the trunk with the cocaine, the Police Department said.
+He consented to a vehicle search and authorities found a black duffel bag in the trunk with the cocaine, according to the Police Department, which released a photo of the 13 bricks.

-A Mexican passport was also found in Rodriguez’s name in the glove box that contained $1,400 in cash, authorities said.
+A Mexican passport was also found in Rodriguez’s name in the glove box, which contained $1,400 in cash, authorities said.

 No information was provided on why the stop was conducted.